- Researchers say higher blood sugar levels can affect brain health and lead to cognitive decline.

 High blood sugar could put you at higher risk of cognitive decline and dementia even if you don’t have fully developed diabetes.

-Lower levels of blood sugar, on the other hand, are associated with better brain health, according to a new study from researchers at University College London and the London School of Hygiene & Tropical Medicine.
+Lower levels of blood sugar, on the other hand, are associated with better brain health, according to a

 The study, published in the journal Diabetes, Obesity and Metabolism, suggests that keeping blood sugar in the normal range is important for preventing cognitive decline and dementia.

 The researchers reported that people diagnosed with prediabetes — generally defined as having A1C levels of 5.7 to 6.4 percent — are 54 percent more likely to develop vascular dementia than people with normal blood sugar levels (less than 5.7 percent).